 Microbial Identification via Genetic Analysis (Eurofins IDmyk Comparative Sequencing)

 The genetic identification services we provide allows for the identification and characterization of bacterial, yeast and mould isolates to the species level.
-This genetic identification technology outperforms phenotypic approach (such as the MALDI-TOF).
-With 8,470 valid bacteria type strains entries, the Eurofins IDmyk Comparative Sequence Index database which we have is currently the largest database in the world.
+This genetic identification technology outperforms phenotypic approach (such as the MALDI-ToF) in terms of accuracy in identification.
+You can refer to the article "Genotypic approach to microbial identifications outperforms phenotypic approach" for more details.